MicrosoftDocs/connected-spaces/articles/admin-prepare-user-accounts.md

-# Prepare user accounts for the Dynamics 365 Connected Store
+# Prepare user accounts for the Dynamics 365 Connected Store public preview

-To add additional users to Microsoft Dynamics 365 Connected Store, you must first assign the Dynamics 365 Connected Store Public Preview license to a new or existing user in the Microsoft 365 admin center.
+To add additional users to Microsoft Dynamics 365 Connected Store public preview, you must first assign the Dynamics 365 Connected Store Public Preview license to a new or existing user in the Microsoft 365 admin center.
 Then you'll configure the roles that the users will have access to (**Connected Store Admin** or **Connected Store Viewer**).

 ## Create new user accounts with the Microsoft 365 portal